Impact

 Social Capital

-of parents in PCEP reported an increase
+Parents in PCEP reported an increase in parent connectedness

-reported an increase in provider
+Child care providers in QCCM reported an increase in provider connectedness

 What people say about us.